zerforschung/Covid32Data/README.md

 This is a data collection of [Covid19 Exposure Notification Protocol](https://en.wikipedia.org/wiki/Exposure_Notification) data, collected in Berlin subway between mid november 2020 to early january 2021.

-Information about the collection process is documented [in our blog](https://zerforschung.org/posts/auf-der-suche-nach-corona-im-berliner-untergrund/).
-This article also contains some basic analytics and information about data quality.
-The source code of the sensor can be found in the [Covid32Counter repo](https://github.com/zerforschung/Covid32Counter).
+Information about the collection process is documented [in our blog](https://zerforschung.org/posts/auf-der-suche-nach-corona-im-berliner-untergrund/) (currently only in german).
+This article also contains some analytics and information about data quality.
+The source code of the sensor and server can be found in the [Covid32Counter repo](https://github.com/zerforschung/Covid32Counter).

 ## Data format